Receiver-in-the-Ear vs. Behind-the-Ear Hearing Aids: Which One Fits You Best?

 Consider the following:

-• Degree of Hearing Loss – BTE is ideal for moderate to severe loss, while RIC suits mild to moderate cases.
+Degree of Hearing Loss – BTE is most suitable for moderate to severe loss, and RIC for mild to moderate loss.

-• Comfort – RIC is lighter and more discreet, while BTE offers better handling and durability.
+Comfort – RIC is less visible and lighter, but BTE provides better grip and durability.

-• Battery Life – BTE models often have longer-lasting power.
+Battery Life – BTE hearing aids have higher power.

-5. Can I control my Signia hearing aids using a smartphone app?
+5. Am I able to program my Signia hearing aids through a smartphone app?

 • Monitor battery levels